BC Provincial Nutrition Benefits Programs

 Jordan's Principle helps First Nations children access speech therapy, educational supports, medical equipment, mental health services, and more.
 Find information about what’s covered and who to contact at: https://www.sac-isc.gc.ca/eng/1568396296543/1582657596387#sec2

 To request funding and get copies of forms, contact:

 - British Columbia General Inquiry line, available Monday to Friday, 9am – 5pm

 - Jordan’s Principle Call Centre, available 24 hours, 7 days a week

 - Teletypewriter: 1-866-553-0554

 Veterans Affairs Canada (VAC) Nutrition Benefits

 Veterans may be eligible for coverage of tube feeding supplies and formula or caloric supplementation with oral nutritional supplements depending on the client's level of coverage.
 Eligibility criteria differ according to veteran classification and eligibility is assessed on a case-by-case basis.

-Veterans who are part of the Veterans Independence Program (VIP) can contact VIP for information on the Access to Nutrition program.
+Veterans who are part of the Veterans Independence Program (VIP) can also contact VIP for information on the Access to Nutrition program.
 The Access to Nutrition program may cover delivery of meals to a residence or transportation of a veteran to access a meal at a local community facility or restaurant.

 Last updated: October 2019